-Atlanta, G.A—Emory University research highlights the benefits of mindfulness and meditation for autistic children and teens.
+Researchers at Emory University have found benefits of mindfulness and meditation for autism in children and teens.

-As a meditation teacher, I have taught meditation to many kids and am thrilled to hear about these newly discovered benefits of mindfulness meditation for autistic children.
+As a meditation teacher, I have taught meditation to many kids and am thrilled to hear about the newly discovered benefits of mindfulness meditation for autistic children.

 The Research on Mindfulness Meditation For Autism Child & Teen